opentargets/gentropy/docs/roadmap.md

 The Open Targets core team is working on refactoring Open Targets Genetics, aiming to:

-- Re-focusing the product around Target ID
+- Re-focus the product around Target ID
-- Creating a gold standard toolkit for post-GWAS analysis
+- Create a gold standard toolkit for post-GWAS analysis
 - Faster/robust addition of new datasets and datatypes
-- Reducing computational and financial cost
+- Reduce computational and financial cost

 Schematic diagram representing the drafted process: